kKita9/threat-detection-lab/README.md

 ## Logging

 Each service logs authentication attempts and events to host-mounted volumes under the `logs/` directory for easy monitoring and analysis.
+Suricata logs network-level alerts and flow metadata to the respective subfolders under logs/suricata/.

 ## Use Cases